 He is passionate about product development and launching new ventures in technology.
 He is an experienced Product Manager within consumer web, enterprise Software & SaaS.
 He is originally from Tanzania and has lived and worked in 3 continents (USA, Europe and Africa).
 He has a Bachelor's Engineering degree from Bristol University and an MBA from Stanford Graduate school of Business.

-As of 2017, he has overseen 26 investments in Africa in 6 countries (Kenya, Uganda, South Africa, Zimbabwe Nigeria and Ghana).
-These companies, most less than 2 years old have generated over 200 full time jobs and raised over $40 Million in venture financing.
-Savannah Fund is headquartered in Mauritius with Offices in Tanzania and Kenya and satellite offices in Silicon Valley, Hong Kong, Cape Town, Kigali and Lagos.
+As of 2017, he has overseen 27 investments in Africa in 6 countries (Kenya, Uganda, South Africa, Zimbabwe Nigeria and Ghana).
+These companies have generated over 300 full time jobs and raised over $45 Million in venture financing.
+Savannah Fund is headquartered in Mauritius with Offices in Tanzania and Kenya and satellite offices in Silicon Valley, Hong Kong, Cape Town and Lagos.

 Investing and Global Tech Entrepreneurial Ecosystems